Use code KB4KDO0L9 to receive a 10% recurring discount on any server.

 Which Should You Choose?

-If you plan on storing a lot of information on your server and you don't want to spend a lot of money, go with a classic HDD.
+If you plan on storing a lot of information on your server and you don't want to spend a lot of money, go with a classic mechanical hard drive.
 But, if you want speed and efficiency, an SSD is the way to go.
 Hard Disk Drives can also see improved redundancy and performance through the use of a RAID array, so that is one option to consider when choosing the traditional hard drive route.